 This involves two short (30 meters) abseils and one 60 meters abseil.

-Exposed, but easy terrain between Vetle and Midtre Skagastølstind, involves some down climbs.
+Exposed (but easy) terrain then leads between Vetle and Midtre Skagastølstind and involves some down climbs.

 At V-skar comes the 60 meter abseil, before you can walk the rest of the ridge to Nordre Skagastølstind.

 From here follow the track back to Turtagrø.